 At Northside, we pride ourselves on offering the latest in breakthrough procedures, technologies and treatments through our vast participation in national clinical trials.
-Clinical trials are typically available only in university or research institution settings, but as a National Community Cancer Center (NCCCP), our Cancer Institute gives patients access to exclusive clinical trials, making it one of the largest and most respected providers of comprehensive cancer care in the Southeast.
+Clinical trials are typically available only in university or research institution settings, but as a NCI National Community Oncology Research Program (NCORP), our Cancer Institute gives patients access to exclusive clinical trials, making it one of the largest and most respected providers of comprehensive cancer care in the Southeast.

 In addition to Oncology, we also offer patients the opportunity to participate in clinical trials for Bone and Marrow Transplant, Cardiology, Vascular Surgery, Endocrinology, Pulmonology, and Rheumatology.